 When we discuss scalability, we refer to the system’s flexibility to accommodate the increased volume of data when your business grows.

 The best fit for scalability will be a cloud ERP Solution.
-Cloud systems give the flexibility needed to scale the business and integrate it with other solutions or software that the company might need.
-Nevertheless, this could also be done with an on-site implementation, but this will incur in additional costs link to hardware deployment.
+Cloud systems give the flexibility needed to scale the business and integrate it with other solutions or software the company might need.
+Nevertheless, this could also be done with an on-site implementation, which will incur additional costs linked to hardware deployment

-Advantages and disadvantages for Cloud ERP and On-premise ERP
+Advantages and disadvantages of Cloud ERP and On-premise ERP

 Cloud systems are usually much cheaper to deploy, are more collaborative, secure upgrades and system maintenance and allow for more accessibility and usually offer native mobile apps.
 They are less easy to customise.
 Cloud ERP solutions are best suited for companies seeking lower upfront costs and ease of access.

-On-site ERP are best suited for bigger enterprises that have higher budget and are looking at customisations of the systems operations.
-In general, on-premise systems are easier to modify giving a company a better chance to customise the solution to their needs.
+On-site ERPs are best suited for larger enterprises with a higher budget and considering system operations’ customisations.
+In general, on-premise systems are easier to modify, giving a company a better chance to customise the solution to their needs.
 They also offer more control and security of the data.
-Mobile accessibility is considered to be an issue as usually they will require a third-party client to communicate between a mobile device and an on-premise system.
+Mobile accessibility is considered an issue as they will usually require a third-party client to communicate between a mobile device and an on-premise system.

-Something to consider apart from the advantages and disadvantages of both systems, is that security is top of concern for ERP buyers.
-We now live in a very advance technology world and the concerns about the security of cloud-based software are no longer in place.
-Reputable cloud vendor have strict standards in place to keep data safe.
+Something to consider, apart from the advantages and disadvantages of both systems, is that security is a top concern for ERP buyers.
+We now live in a very advanced technology world, and the concerns about the security of cloud-based software are no longer in place.
+Reputable cloud vendors have strict standards in place to keep data safe.

-As we have seen, there is not a one-size-fits all ERP option.
-If you are looking at investing in an ERP Solution, whether is on-premise, hybrid or cloud, you can contact our expert team now that will help you choose the best option for your organisation.
+As we have seen, there is no one-size-fits-all ERP option.
+If you are investing in an ERP Solution, whether on-premise, hybrid or cloud, you can contact our expert team now, which will help you choose the best option for your organisation.